vEnhance/web.evanchen.cc/input/mop.md

   OR seminar on higher math (both optional)
 - `22:30-23:00` Evening check-in

-There is a lot of free time built into schedule, and this is intentional.
+There is a lot of free time built into the schedule, and this is intentional.
 Some examples of recent activities include singing troupe (see below), the double-elimination fish tournament, the plank countdown, trips to Waffallonia, dance tutorials,